a11saints/a11saints.github.io/_posts/2025-02-15-Go-calling-conventions.md

 ![figure](/assets/img/2025-02-15-Go-calling-conventions/Pasted image 20250213214830.png)

 ### cgocallbackg
 Now code of this function is executed on a real goroutine stack (not `m.g0`).
 This function mostly responsible for ensuring stack unwindling ( `m.g0.sched.sp`) if panic occurs.
 Also it calls `runtime.entersyscall` function that  ensures that $GOMAXPROCS is not exceeded by blocking execution.
+In addition, this function usses `gc ABI` meaning that `__golang` is used.
 Then it calls `_cgoexp_GoF(frame)`.
 ```c
 void __usercall runtime_cgocallbackg(
   void (*fn)(void *)@<rax>,